BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 ## General comments

-* Detailed backlogs will take place on the Trello board [Link will be provided]
-* This project has an oppurtinity to turn into a research paper that can be submitted to top-tier systems conference
+* This project has an oppurtinity to turn into a research paper that can be submitted to top-tier systems conference (based on usage of application in evaluating relative security of container images)
 * Architecture diagram will be updated with the more information gained from implementations

 ** **